tommasobratto/redux-toolkit-umd-distribution/README.md

 Multiple Rollup configs were required in order to generate separate UMD files.

 The generated scripts should be about the same as the v1.9.* Redux Toolkit official development distributions, without minification as that step is managed separately on our side.

+The build can be run using: `$ npm install && npm run build`

+Output files will be located in the _umdDist_ folder generated after build.